 In my opinion, it seemed to me to be a particularly effective use for the plant, as it has a tendency to layer (root where branches touch the ground), thereby reducing erosion.
 Form and function combined!

-It has been elsewhere described as vining.
+elsewhere described as vining.
 That might be the case in richer soils, or shadier situations.
 Although winter jasmine will tolerate a great deal of shade, such conditions will result in the formation of fewer flower buds.

 Relatively inconspicuous during initial expansion (perhaps because they are too small and widely distributed to attract attention), partially developed red-tipped buds will open into the bright yellow, 6-petalled flowers.